Towards practical quantum position verification: Time delays of Scheme 1

 \section{Time delays of Scheme 1}

 We identify three main types of time delays.

 \begin{enumerate}

 \item $\Delta_L = \delta_1+\delta_2$ provides the uncertainty in $A_i$'s estimate of $d(A_i , L)$, assuming that she is confident of the value of $\delta_3$, which is determined by her own equipment.
-(In practice there will presumably be at least slight uncertainities in $\delta_3$.
+(In practice there will presumably be at least slight uncertainties in $\delta_3$.
 We neglect these for simplicity; they can be included in the calculation of $\Delta_L$ if significant.)
 We would like to make $\Delta_L$ as short as possible in order for the location $L$ to be verified as precisely as possible.
+As mentioned above, we require $\Delta_L\leq \delta_L$.

 \item $\Delta_V = \delta_3 + \delta_4+\delta_5$ comprises the delay that $A_0$ takes in learning $A_i$'s estimate $d(A_i , B)$, after $A_i$ receives $B$'s response.
 During the interval $\Delta_L + \Delta_V$, $B$ could be displaced, with $A_0$ learning this (if at all) only later.
 So we would also like to make $\Delta_V$ as short as possible, all else being equal.